-- 1. Single Audit and Program Specific Audit Report Submission.
-Single audits conducted in accordance with this Section, including any program or regulatory audit requirements, must be completed and the reporting packet described in subsection (3) below, must be submitted by the non-federal entity (grantee/subrecipient) to the Federal Audit Clearing House, as required by UG section 200.512.
-The results of peer and external quality control reviews, management letters, AU325 communications and Consolidated Year-End Financial Report must be submitted to the GATA Grantee Portal.
-Due date of the submission is the earlier of 30 calendar days after receipt of the auditor's reports or 9 months after the end of the non-federal entity's audit period.
-If the due date falls on a Saturday, Sunday or State/federal holiday, the reporting packet is due the next business day. - 2.
-Financial Statement Audits conducted in accordance with this Section must be completed and the reporting packet described in subsection (4) below must be submitted by the non-federal entity to the GATA Grantee Portal within the earlier of 30 calendar days after receipt of the auditor's reports or 6 months after the end of the non-federal entity's audit period.
-If the due date falls on a Saturday, Sunday or State/federal holiday, the reporting packet is due the next business day. - 3.
-For Single Audit and Program Specific Audit submissions, reporting packet submissions must include: - a.
-All items identified in UG section 200.512(c); - b.
-Financial statements and schedule of expenditures of Federal awards discussed in §200.510 Financial statements, paragraphs (a) and (b), respectively; - c.
-Summary schedule of prior audit findings discussed in §200.511 Audit findings follow-up, paragraph (b); - d.
-Auditor's report(s) discussed in §200.515 Audit reporting; - e.
-Corrective action plan discussed in §200.511 Audit findings follow-up, paragraph (c); - f.
-Management letters and AU 325 communication issued by the auditors, and their respective corrective action plans; - g.
-Consolidated Year-end Financial Report with an 'In Relation To' opinion (if applicable); and - h.
-A copy of the results of peer and external quality control reviews of the Audit Firm. - 4.
-For Financial Statement Audit submissions, reporting packet submissions must include: - a.
-Financial Statements; - b.
-Summary schedule of Prior Audit Findings; - c.
-Auditor's report; - d.
-Corrective Action Plan;

-- e.
-Management letters and AU 325 communications issued by the auditors, and their respective corrective action plans; - f.
-Consolidated Year-end Financial Report with an 'In Relation To' opinion; and - g.
-A copy of the results of peer and external quality control reviews of the Audit Firm. - 5.
-Non-Federal Entities that are not required to have an audit conducted are required to submit a Consolidated Year-end Financial Report.
+- f) Single Audit and Program Specific Audit Report Submission.
+Single audits conducted in accordance with this Section, including any program or regulatory audit requirements, must be completed and the reporting package described in subsection (g) must be submitted by the awardee to the Federal Audit Clearinghouse, as required by UR section 200.512 and the Grantee Portal, within the earlier of 30 calendar days after receipt of the auditor's reports or 9 months after the end of the awardee's audit period.
+If the due date falls on a Saturday, Sunday or State/federal holiday, the reporting package is due the next business day. - g) Financial Statement Audits conducted in accordance with this Section must be completed and the reporting package described in subsection (h) must be submitted by the awardee using the Grantee Portal within the earlier of 30 calendar days after receipt of the auditor's reports or 6 months after the end of the awardee's audit period.
+If the due date falls on a Saturday, Sunday or State/federal holiday, the reporting package is due the next business day. - h) Reporting package submissions must include: - a.
+For Single Audit and Program Specific Audit submissions: - A) All items identified in UR section 200.512(c); - B) Management letters issued by the auditors, and their respective corrective action plans if significant deficiencies or material weaknesses are identified; and - C) Consolidated Year-end Financial Report with an "in relation to opinion". - D) A copy of the results of the most recent peer review of the audit firm. - b.
+For Financial Statement Audit submissions: - i.
+Financial Statements; - ii.
+Summary schedule of Prior Audit Findings, when applicable; - iii.
+Auditor's report; - iv.
+Corrective Action Plan (when Audit Report identifies findings); - v.
+Management letters issued by the auditors, and their respective corrective action plans if significant deficiencies or material weaknesses are identified; and - vi.
+Consolidated Year-end Financial Report with an "in relation to opinion"; - vii.
+A copy of the results of the most recent peer review of the audit firm - c.
+Awardees that are not required to have an audit conducted must submit a Consolidated Year-end Financial Report using the Grantee Portal.